rajeshso/eeitt/utils/deltaAutomation/ReadMe.md

 2. To use this application you need a few things:

-   1. An input folder in which to place the .xlsx f iles to be processed.
+   1. An input folder in which to place the .xlsx Files to be processed.

    2. An output folder where ether output records will be kept.